kadirahq/meteor-debug/README.md

 #### I don't have a Kadira Account
 You don't need to have a Kadira or Meteor Account to use Kadira Debug.
 But, you should try to create an account :)

+#### Is it with Nitrous.io or in the cloud?
+Yes it is.
+In "Nitrous.io", your app runs as a dev app.
+So, it'll work.
+Just enter the app URL.
+Likewise, it'll work with any other cloud development environment.
+Additionally, Kadira Debug also works if you deploy your app with the debug mode (`--debug`).

 #### Will it support React?

 React is becoming the standard for UI components.
 Meteor is supporting it officially soon.
 So, it's a shame we wouldn't support it.